raindev32/rn-project-structure/README.md

 - next build for debug version => ./gradlew installDebug
 - next build for release version => ./gradlew installRelease

-*note: If u wanna using reactotron debuger, u need to copy some command to your bash.
+*note: If u wanna using reactotron debuger, u need to copy some command to your bash_aliases. alias adbrev='adb reverse tcp:9090 tcp:9090'
-$ vim ~/.bash_aliases<br>
-alias adbrev='adb reverse tcp:9090 tcp:9090'<br>
-Then Save.<br>
-and typing adbrev into your terminal.<br>

 *note: Clone this repositories and copy/paster to your own repositories project.